un-def/plloop/README.md

 plloop — Python-like Lua Object-Oriented Programming system
 ===========================================================

 `plloop` module provides a naive Lua OOP implementation, just like in Python, but ugly.
-And without inheritance (at all).
+And without ~~inheritance (at all)~~ multiple inheritance (single/multilevel inheritance only).
 And ugly.
 Made in one night.
 J4F.